RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 <img src="Authorization1.png" alt="drawing" width="80%"/>

-Field "access_token" of the result gives you the bearer token that you have to use in each request of the API.
+Field "access_token" of the result gives you the bearer token that you want to use.
 Token expires in number of seconds returned in JSON (1 day here).

 ## Authorization of request

-After getting a token from the server you have to use this Token in each request of the API, putting it as parameter in the Header of the call.
-The name of the parameter is "Authorization" and the value is the word "Bearer" followed by a space and the Token string.
+After getting a token from the server you have to use it in each request of the API putting it as a parameter in the Header of each call.
+The Parameter name is "Authorization" and the value is keyword "bearer" followed by a space and the Token string.

-This is an example using [Postman](https//getpostman.com):

 <img src="Authorization2.png" alt="drawing" width="80%"/>